-In former times, Milan was crossed by a lot of canals which connected the city to the Lakes of the north and the river Po.
-Today, most of them are covered and you can walk on top of them without realizing what you are stepping on.
-Therefore, visit the Navigli district of Milan where there are still some open canals flowing quietly along.
+In former times, Milan was crossed by many canals that connected the city to the Lakes of the North and the river Po.
+Today, most of them are covered, and you can walk on top of them without realizing what you are stepping on.
+Therefore, visit the Navigli district of Milan, where there are still some open canals flowing quietly along.

 Milan and Leonardo da Vinci are closely connected.
-The Museum of Science and Technology Leonardo da Vinci in a 16th-century monastery contains an amazing exhibition of all the inventions this multi-talented genius made.
+The Museum of Science and Technology Leonardo da Vinci in a 16th-century monastery contains a fantastic exhibition of all the inventions this multi-talented genius made.

-Sforza Castle, originally built in 1358 was destroyed and rebuilt many times.
+Sforza Castle, originally built in 1358, was destroyed and rebuilt many times.
 It’s most famous for housing the workshop of Leonardo da Vinci – yes, him again during the Renaissance period.
-The castle features a total of seven museums, among them the Museum of Antique Furniture and Wooden Sculpture.
+The castle features seven museums, among them the Museum of Antique Furniture and Wooden Sculpture.

-Especially if you choose the Town House Duomo as your hotel, you must start your Milan sightseeing with a visit to the world’s third largest cathedral and the largest in the Gothic style.
-It took from 1386 to 1577 to finish the vast church, a marvel to look at inside and out.
+Especially if you choose the Town House Duomo as your hotel, you must start your Milan sightseeing with a visit to the world’s third-largest cathedral and the largest in the Gothic style.
+From 1386 to 1577 to finish the vast church, a marvel to look at inside and out.

 Nearby is Milan’s most famous ‘shopping mall’: Galleria Vittorio Emanuele II.
 Not only will you be dazzled by the designer shops but also by the light coming from the stained glass roof, the mosaic floors, and the seemingly weightless architecture.

-Even if you don’t have the time to see a performance at La Scala, you should visit the famous opera house with a guided tour.
+Even if you don’t have the time to see a performance at La Scala, you should visit the famous opera house on a guided tour.

 Also Read: Best Things to do in Milan